brunonishimoto/linear-classifier/README.md

 # Linear Classifier

 This is a simple linear classifier using SVM on dataset [CIFAR-10](http://www.cs.toronto.edu/~kriz/cifar.html).
+Most of the code is based on an assignment of [CS231n](http://cs231n.stanford.edu/2017/).

 ## CIFAR10 Dataset